 Contact your faculty office for more information.

-Contact the Graduation Office if you want to change your graduation application once it has been submitted from graduating in person to graduating in absentia, or if you need to update your full legal name.
+Contact the Graduation Office if you want to change your selected presentation option on your graduation application once it has been submitted, or if you need to update your full legal name.